Every day there are little things that we find annoying with the programs we use.

 Long Running Reports - Delay reporting

-If you have a report which is known to run for a long time, an administrator should
+If you have a report which is known to run for a long time, an administrator will

 be able to select an option for the report so that the user is notified that the